Mount Donna Buang snow cover reports 2017: Warburton VIC

 We don't have a snowcam on top of Mt Donna Buang (summit 1250m) - and use resources like Britannia Creek Weather Station for local weather (Yarra Junction - 15 mins from Warburton).
 This page answers most FAQs.

-Last updated: 21 August 2017 Hi folks.
-All looks good for a Monday on Mt Donna Buang with over 8-10cm snow up top.
-Monday temperatures 1°C to 2°C. The toboggan runs will be busy The roads are clear to the carparks, and as we always advise here please drive with care, watching out for ice and debris, and snow that can fall from trees etc. Really great photos and videos posted yesterday by everyone, awesome, we've liked them all.
-Awesome.
-Please all drivers remember to exercise caution, and patience, when driving after new snow, and new visitors to the mountain or first time visitors in snow take extra care.
-See our useful links below for further updates.
-Temperatures start warming up Tuesday 3°C to 4°C. Conditions can change quickly on a mountain.
-Check here for updates.
+Last updated: Monday 18 September 2017 Sunday afternoon saw the snow has largely melted.
+Thanks Kara Lawrence for your picture below.
+Maybe some more snow soon.
+Lets see.
+Stay tuned until next time.
+END.
+Please all drivers exercise caution, and patience, when driving in snow conditions, and new visitors to the mountain or first time visitors in snow take extra care.
+Note conditions can change quickly on a mountain.
+Check here for updates, and useful links to hire or buy snow gear below.
 Post your reports or pics on WarburtonInfo Facebook and we'll help spread the word.
 Remember to DRIVE SAFE (see our diving tips below) END .
 Road clearing?
 Chains?
 Cost?
 Driving tips?
 Dogs?
 Don Road to Mt Donna Buang closed?
 See this info below under FAQs.

 FAQs, useful links and latest published snow pictures: